 Depending on the retailer, you might be able to find this detergent costing as little as eight cents per load—talk about affordable!
 Made with just six ingredients, this simple detergent from ECOS is free of optical brighteners, parabens, phosphates, and phthalates.
 It's also been deemed safe for both septic tanks and home greywater systems, which take water from baths, showers, and laundry and reuse it for jobs like lawn irrigation.

-The formula is hypoallergenic and has been tested by dermatologists, making it gentle enough for both kids and adults with sensitive skin.
+According to the manufacturer, the formula has been shown to be hypoallergenic in tests, which are reviewed by dermatologists, making it gentle enough for both kids and adults with sensitive skin.
 Because of the concentrated formula, each 100-ounce bottle has enough product for 200 loads.

 Best Scent Options: Method Concentrated Laundry Detergent